-Uganda comprises of up to 111 districts with Kampala being the capital city and the government has been sub-dividing the districts since 2005 as way of preventing resources from being distributed mainly to the chief towns neglecting the remaining parts of the district.
+Uganda comprises up to 111 districts with Kampala being the capital city and the government has been sub-dividing the districts since 2005 as a way of preventing resources from being distributed mainly to the chief towns neglecting the remaining parts of the district.

 Tip- Avoid driving late at night and don’t forget to follow the traffic signs.